Girbons/comics-downloader/README.md

         Download all issues of the Comic or Comics -country string
-        Set the country to retrieve a manga, Used by MangaDex which uses ISO 3166-1 codes -daemon
+        Set the country to retrieve a manga, Used by MangaDex which uses ISO 3166-1 codes -create-default-path comics/[source]/[name]/
+        Using this flag your comics/issue will be downloaded without prepending the default folder structure, comics/[source]/[name]/ (default true)
+  -daemon
         Run the download as daemon
   -debug